SunPathLab/ith.Variant/README.md

 ## Singularity
 singularity pull --name ith.variant.sim docker://asntech/ith.variant:latest
-## The following may be needed if the tmp folder is not large enough, and users want to pull the image to a specified directory
+## The following may be needed if the tmp folder is not large enough, and users would like to pull the container into a specified directory
 export SINGULARITY_TMPDIR=DIR_NAME_FOR_TMP_FILES
 singularity pull --disable-cache --name ith.variant.sim --dir DEFINE_YOUR_DIRNAME_FOR_THE_DOCKER_IMAGE docker://asntech/ith.variant:latest
 ```